-Vladimir graduated from the University Pierre and Marie Curie in Paris (France) in 1992 and completed his PhD in Microbiology at the Institut Pasteur in Paris (France) in 1996.
-After a postdoctoral fellowship at the University of Padova (Italy), he secured in 1998 a tenured position from the French National Institute of Health and Medical Research (INSERM).
+Vladimir graduated from the University Pierre & Marie Curie in Paris (France) in 1992 and completed his PhD in Microbiology at the Institut Pasteur in Paris (France) in 1996.
+After a post-doctoral experience at the University of Padova (Italy), he secured in 1998 a tenured position from the French National Institute of Health and Medical Research (INSERM).
 In 2006, he joined the College and currently leads a research group within the MRC Centre for Molecular Bacteriology and Infection.

 et al., 2016, A Comparative Structure/Function Analysis of Two Type IV Pilin DNA Receptors Defines a Novel Mode of DNA Binding., Structure, Vol:24, Pages:926-934